winash1618/Minishell/README.md

 # Minishell:
 This project is about creating a simple shell.
 Yes, your own little bash.
 You will learn a lot about processes and file descriptors.
+## tips
+- echo $PATH (you can do echo to display what is value of environment variable)
 ## resources:
 - https://www.cs.purdue.edu/homes/grr/SystemsProgrammingBook/Book/Chapter5-WritingYourOwnShell.pdf
 - https://github.com/anolivei/Minishell42